LBruni98/Prototyping/README.md

 UXPin is an app that utilises the features of other prototyping software such as Balsamiq and InVision, with the ability to create fully detailed prototypes and collaboration, but also allows for features such as code that best imitates how the product will function as well as incorporating different components pre-built or from the user themselves.

 These prototypes can be created in software engines, such as Unity, to best capture the feel of how the product will function or even look.
-With this, the prototypes can be modified or re used with incorporation of pre-existing or previous elements, as well as making the development for the final product easier to picture as the features and functions are all demonstrated in the final prototype.
+With this, the prototypes can be modified or re used with incorporation of pre-existing or previous elements, as well as making the development for the final product easier to picture as the features and functions are all demonstrated in the final prototype[6].

+## 3. End User Modelling

+## 4. Types of End Users
+An end user is a person that the software application or hardware are being developed for.
+They are essentially equivalent to that of the actual customer and are mainly involved at the end of the project, hence the term “end user”[7].

+There are different types of end users and as such it is imperative that specific prototyping methodologies match that of the end user to help with testing.

+### References
+1. Craig Borysowich (2011).
+Systems Design: Prototyping. [online].
+Toolbox.
+Available from: <https://it.toolbox.com/blogs/craigborysowich/systems-design-prototyping-081811>.
+[Accessed 7 October 2018].
+2. Muthu Singaram, Prathistha Jain (2018).
+Types of Prototype and their Usage. [online].
+Entrepreneur.
+Available from: <https://www.entrepreneur.com/article/308724>.
+[Accessed 7 October 2018].
+3. John Spacey (2016).
+22 Types of Prototype. [online].
+Simplicable.
+Available from: <https://simplicable.com/new/prototypes>.
+[Accessed 7 October 2018].
+4. Matthew Setter (2015).
+User Acceptance Testing – How To Do It Right!. [online].
+Usersnap.
+Available from: <https://usersnap.com/blog/user-acceptance-testing-right/>.
+[Accessed 7 October 2018].
+5. Thomas Peham (2015).
+5 Types Of User Acceptance Testing. [online].
+Usersnap.
+Available from: <https://usersnap.com/blog/types-user-acceptance-tests-frameworks/>.
+[Accessed 7 October 2018].
+6. Javier Cuello (2016).
+How To Choose The Right Prototyping Tool. [online].
+Smashing Magazine.
+Available from: <https://www.smashingmagazine.com/2016/09/choosing-the-right-prototyping-tool/>.
+[Accessed 7 October 2018].
+7. Tech Terms [online].
+(2007).
+Available from: <https://techterms.com/definition/enduser>.
+[Accessed 13 December 2018].